WH0LEWHALE/Linux-Strike/README.md

    - **EX:** Window Frames
 - Game crashing at some maps, should fix it
 - Underwater effects are missing or needs to be fixed
-- Some in-game ui enhancements.
+- Some in-game UI enhancements
+- Remove code/item leftovers.

 <h1 align="center"> License(s) </h1>